-There is uncertainty regarding the U.S. federal income tax consequences of an investment in the CDs due to the lack of governing authority.
 You should review carefully the section entitled "Material U.S. Federal Income Tax Consequences," and in particular the subsection thereof entitled "- CDs with a Term of More than One Year," in the accompanying disclosure statement.
-Based on current market conditions, we intend to treat the CDs for U.S. federal income tax purposes as "contingent payment debt instruments."
-Assuming this treatment is respected, as discussed in that subsection, unlike a traditional certificate of deposit that provides for periodic payments of interest at a single fixed rate, with respect to which a cash-method investor generally recognizes income only upon receipt of stated interest, you generally will be required to accrue original issue discount ("OID") on your CDs in each taxable year at the "comparable yield," as determined by us, although we will not make any payment with respect to the CDs until maturity.
-Upon sale or exchange (including at maturity), you will recognize taxable income or loss equal to the difference between the amount received from the sale or exchange and your adjusted basis in the CD, which generally will equal the cost thereof, increased by the amount of OID you have accrued in respect of the CD.
+Unlike a traditional certificate of deposit that provides for periodic payments of interest at a single fixed rate, with respect to which a cash-method investor generally recognizes income only upon receipt of stated interest, the CDs will be treated for U.S. federal income tax purposes as "contingent payment debt instruments."
+You generally will be required to accrue original issue discount ("OID") on your CDs in each taxable year at the "comparable yield," as determined by us, but will not be required separately to include in income the amount of the Interest Payment that you receive in any year, if any, with the result that your taxable income in any year will differ significantly from (and may be significantly higher than) the amount, if any, you receive in that year.
+Upon sale or exchange (including at maturity), you will recognize taxable income or loss equal to the difference between the amount received from the sale or exchange and your adjusted basis in the CD, which generally will equal the cost thereof, increased by the amount of OID you have accrued in respect of the CD, and decreased by the amount of any prior projected payments in respect of the CD.
 You generally must treat any income as interest income and any loss as ordinary loss to the extent of previous interest inclusions, and the balance as capital loss.
 The deductibility of capital losses is subject to limitations.

-Special rules may apply if the amount payable at maturity is treated as becoming fixed prior to maturity.
-You should consult your tax adviser concerning the application of these rules.
+It is possible that changes in the Equity Constituent and the Bond Constituent underlying the Index could be treated under certain circumstances as a taxable event.
+You should consult your tax adviser regarding the tax consequences of such an event.
 The discussions herein and in the accompanying disclosure statement do not address the consequences to taxpayers subject to special tax accounting rules under Section 451(b) of the Code.
 Purchasers who are not initial purchasers of CDs at their issue price should consult their tax advisers with respect to the tax consequences of an investment in CDs, including the treatment of the difference, if any, between the basis in their CDs and the CDs' adjusted issue price.